Rules to Better Software Consultants - Working in a Team - 66 Rules

 Standards should *not* be followed blindly.
 Aim for continual improvement.

-But there are pros and cons to having standards.
+There are pros and cons to having standards:

 - They help speed up the decision making process – getting you to the best decision faster

 - They take time to write in a generic fashion